-We can accept donations to our general student fund through our fiscal sponsor Partners Asia.
+We can accept donations to our general student fund through Partners Asia, Zomia SPC’s fiscal sponsor.
 Gifts grow Zomia’s general student fund, which ensures our long-term ability to provide affordable education loans to future generations of Zomia students.
 The general student fund is restricted.
 All funds provided as donations can only be used to support Students in perpetuity.

 If you are a victim of identity theft, or in some other way have had your personal information stolen and someone is using your accounts to fund Student loans, please contact us at firstname.lastname@example.org immediately.
 We will void the transactions on the Site and aim to return the funding to your account.

 A Lender account may be terminated by either Zomia or the Lender at any time and for any reason.
-To do this, send a written request to firstname.lastname@example.org to terminate your account.
+To do this, send a written request to email@example.com to terminate your account.
 If you have an available balance greater than $25, we will return your funds immediately via your linked PayPal account.
-You will receive a second transfer after all repayments from Students you’ve supported have been made.
-If you have a balance of less than $25, then you will receive one transfer after all of your payments from Students have been made.
-In all cases of account termination, Lenders pay from their available balance any transactions fees incurred from PayPal and a $1 or 1% service charge from Zomia of the funds to be transferred to you, whichever is greater.
+You will be sent a second transfer after all repayments from Students you’ve supported have been received.
+If you have a balance of less than $25, you will receive one transfer after all of your Student repayments have been received.
+In all cases of account termination, Lenders pay from their available balance any transaction fees charged by PayPal and a service fee of $1 or 1% of the funds to be transferred, whichever is greater.

 Deleting your account removes the ability for you to log back into your account.
-Your public lending history on the Site (name, the amount provided to Students, etc.) however will remain visible as those are public transactions on the Site.
-It is also possible that local laws might require us to hold records of your account for up to seven (7) years.
+Your public lending history on the Site (name, the amount provided to Students, etc.) will remain visible, as those are public transactions on the Site.
+Local laws may require that we hold records of your account for up to seven (7) years.
 We will delete all but the necessary information to prove you held an account with us.
 You may request to know what information is being kept by Zomia in your message to delete your account.